“Starving for run making power, the Phillies’ Labor Day attendance found in their lap a brand new outfielder.

 Even so, his errorless streak, like every streak, had a moment of doubt included.
 In this case, as George Robinson and Charles Salzberg recounted in their fine book On a Clear Day They Could See Seventh Place: Baseball’s Worst Teams, it happened in the Polo Grounds (though the authors fail to supply a specific date).
 “The outfield was a quagmire,” they report, “when Johnny Mize hit a sinking line drive to left that Litwhiler gloved on a dead run.
 When he tried to set himself to throw the ball back in, his feet went out from under him and he dropped the ball.
 Litwhiler assumed the streak was over and it would be 10 years before he knew why the official scorer, who had originally ruled it an error, changed his mind.
 Mize, who had been hitting .299 coming into the game, desperately wanted to reach the .300 mark, so much so that he ran up to the press box in full uniform to argue with the scorer after the game, convincing him to make the change.”

 Litwhiler was knocked unconscious as his head hit Cooper’s shin guard; Cooper’s shoulder was dislocated in the collision.
-Litwhiler had won a game for the last-place Phils at the expense of the Cards, who were still fighting for the National League pennant.
+Litwhiler had tied a game the last-place Phils won two batters later at the expense of the Cards, who were still fighting for the National League pennant.
 Billy Southworth, the Cardinals manager, was paying attention.

 “If he plays this hard for a last place team,” thought Southworth, “how hard will he play for a contender?”